 This phrase does not mean 100 percent certainty.
 It is more accurate to say that a “Preponderance of the Evidence” is at least 50.01 percent certainty.
 Even with this standard proving your case for your injury claim can be difficult.

-Your personal injury lawyer should begin gathering evidence as soon as possible.
+Your slip and fall accident attorney should begin gathering evidence as soon as possible.
 Witness statements, accident reports, video, photographs, medical records, store policies, store procedures are all useful things to gather to show the dangerous condition where the accident occurred.

 What do I have to do to fulfill my burden of proof in a slip and fall case?